TGV world speed record: Preparation of the train for Operation TGV 117

 Next, the wheel-rail interface was attended to.
 Axle bearings were unmodified items, broken in for 10,000 km in revenue service on the LGV Sud-Est. Yaw dampers were stiffened, and doubled up on each side for a total of four yaw dampers on each truck, for redundancy in case of a high-speed failure.
 As a result of earlier testing and computer simulations, transverse dampers were stiffened on the power trucks.

 The 1981 test campaign provided valuable data and computer models for interaction of the pantograph with the catenary contact wire, and shed light on the very sensitive dynamics.
 Very large vertical wire excursion (over 30 cm, or 1 foot) had been observed in the 1981 tests, and were blamed on the pantograph catching up with the travelling wave it set up in the contact wire.
 For this reason, it was not only necessary to modify the catenary to increase the travelling wave speed, but also to fine-tune the pantograph itself.

 The pantograph used on 325 was the stock Faiveley GPU.
 The wiper assembly on this pantograph weighs under 8 kg (18 lb) and is mounted on a vertical shock absorber with 150 mm (6 in) travel.
 The main structure of the pantograph is constructed of cylindrical tubing, which (Faiveley claims) reduces the pantograph's sensitivity to random variations in environmental factors.
 The only modifications to the GPU pantograph were an increase in the stiffness of the pneumatic dampers, and a reduced total aerodynamic lift of the structure.

-The suspension on the trailers was jacked up by 20 mm (1 in) by overinflating the secondary suspension air bladders and inserting shims, to provide additional suspension travel and to make up for the larger wheels on the power cars.
+The suspension on the trailers was jacked up by 20 mm (1 in) by over-inflating the secondary suspension air bladders and inserting shims, to provide additional suspension travel and to make up for the larger wheels on the power cars.

 The brakes on the trailers were tuned to allow a heat dissipation of 24 MJ per disk instead of the usual 18 MJ, with a total of 20 discs.

 Many of the modifications listed above, including the synchronous traction motors, were tested at speeds over 400 km/h on TGV Sud-Est trainset 88.
 In one high-speed test, technicians attempted to provoke a truck into unstable oscillation by drastically reducing the yaw damping, but failed to achieve this.

 Finally, most of the seating in trailer R1 was removed and the space was transformed into a laboratory, to process and record test data on vehicle dynamics, overhead contact and dynamics, tractive effort, aerodynamics, interior comfort and noise, and a host of other parameters.

 On 30 November 1989, trainset 325 emerged from the Châtillon shops and set out for the test tracks for its first test run.
 Technicians at Châtillon put 4500 hours of work into the modifications, which was impressive when one considers that their first priority was the routine maintenance of the TGV Atlantique trainsets in revenue service.